torqueforge/poodgate-2016/outline.md

 Define shameless green

 * Intersection of maximum comprehensibility with minimum complexity
+* Maximize comprehension, don't worry about changeability
 * Many kinds of duplication are ok
 * Prioritizes getting the tests running green
 * Uses the Red-Green-Refactor cycle
 * Uses simple transformations (see Bob), simple abstractions
-* Waits on ALL the data (all tests green) before creating complicated abstractions
+* Collects maximum information (all tests green) before creating complicated abstractions
-* Be brave (if you wrote it) and admiring (if you're looking at someone elses code)
+* Be brave (if you wrote it) and admiring (if you're looking at someone else's code)

 Repeat the Bottles Retrospective Questions

 * Did you find this exercise easy or hard?
-* often embarrassed about code (if lowest hanging green)
+* Are you proud or embarrassed about your code?
-* often didn’t finish (too complicated)
-* inebriation test (if too complicated)
+* Did you finish? (your solution is too complicated)
+* Is your code understandable (would it pass the inebriation test?)
-* compare solutions: is this more complicated or simpler than the previous one?
+* Is this solution more complicated or simpler than the previous one?
-* how did you get there?
+* How did you decide what code to write?
 (I saw a pattern and I went there.
 What if you don’t see a pattern?)
 * What force drove you to make these decisions?
 * For production, would it look like this?
 * Is there complexity here that the test did not force you to implement?

+By the end of Show & Tell, they should have picked a winner for Shameless Green.

-### House, Demo Shameless to DRY
+### House, Shameless to DRY

-Refactor to simplest possible solution
-Open/Closed Refactoring
-Techniques
+***Prep***
+Push a version of House Shameless Green to master.
+This can be one of the ones they just wrote, or mine.
+To get mine:

+    git checkout master
+    git checkout origin/house_1_shameless_green -- house/
+    git commit -m 'shameless house'
+    git push origin master

+Ask for a volunteer to type.
+Have them do a ```git pull``` and tell them you'll need them to hook up to the projector in just a minute.

-When to refactor
+#### When to Refactor
-How to refactor
-What to refactor
-Metrics
-Inebriation test
-Instructions

-Once you have a shameless green, you can refactor.
+Make them define the word 'refactor':
-Definition of refactoring: Changing the structure/arrangement of code without altering the behavior.
+"Change the structure/arrangement of code without altering its behavior."
-Open/Closed.
-Imagine a world.
-Combine refactoring with open/closed.
-Make the change easy, then make the easy change.
-Send them back to write shameless green if most didn’t achieve it.
-Once they have a shamless green, demo the refactoring technique.

-Show refactoring from low hanging green to dry.
-Rule is, DRY out strings, no repeating phrases.

-FROM my github bottles commit:
-Choose the 'else' and '2' cases as being most alike and make the smallest change that make the first difference the same.
+Ask them if they use the word 'refactor' to mean implementing _new_ behavior.
+(They'll say yes.)
+This is not refactoring.

+**Ask:**

+  * What does shameless green reveal about the domain of House?
+    (There are 12 cases/lines)

+  * What is the algorithm for building a line?
+    (It's cumulative, but you can't tell from the code.)

+  * What annoys you most about this code?
+    (The duplication of strings.)

+  * Should you 'refactor' your current implementation house?
+I.e., should you do more?

+  * Do you have justification to do more?
+Perhaps not (discuss, maybe need a new requirement), but let's pretend that we do.

+#### How to Refactor
 This is the start of DRYing out the strings using a very specific refactoring technique.

-In the micro, the plan is
+##### The big picture

 1) Parse some code.
 2) Execute the code without using the result. (step is sometimes skipped)
 3) Execute the code and use the result